-With regard to the design of the administrative organisation and internal control environment (overall named 'control framework'), the Manager applies the GSAM BV Control Framework.
+With regard to the design of the administrative organisation and internal control environment (overall named 'control framework'), the Manager has taken the GSAM BV Control Framework as a starting point.
 The significant risks are determined periodically in a systematic manner.
 The existing system of internal controls mitigates these risks.